dinde451/jarr.d1/Jarulfs_Guide.md

 4 Only available in multi player.

-5 All spells cast from a shrine will have an slvl of 2 in church, 4 in catacombs, 6 in caves and 8 in hell.
+5 All spells cast from a shrine will have an slvl of 2 in Church, 4 in Catacombs, 6 in Caves and 8 in Hell.

 <table>
 <tbody>